jubriltayo/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 * display minutes from 1 to 59
 * use a `while` loop

-[8-for_ls](https://github.com/jubriltayo/alx-system_engineering-devops/blob/main/0x04-loops_conditions_and_parsing/8-for_ls) - A ash script that displays:
+[8-for_ls](https://github.com/jubriltayo/alx-system_engineering-devops/blob/main/0x04-loops_conditions_and_parsing/8-for_ls) - A Bash script that displays:

 * The content of the current directory
 * In a list format
 * Where only the part of the name after the first dash is displayed
 * Use a `for` loop
 * Do not display hidden files

 [9-to_file_or_not_to_file](https://github.com/jubriltayo/alx-system_engineering-devops/blob/main/0x04-loops_conditions_and_parsing/9-to_file_or_not_to_file) - ABash script that gives you information about the `school` file.

 * You must use `if` and, `else`
 * Your Bash script should check if the file exists and print:
-        ** if the file exists: `school file exists`
+* if the file exists: `school file exists`
-        ** if the file does not exist: `school file does not exist`
+* if the file does not exist: `school file does not exist`
 * If the file exists, print:
-        ** if the file is empty: `school file is empty` ** if the file is not empty: `school file is not empty` ** if the file is a regular file: `school is a regular file` ** if the file is not a regular file: (nothing)
+* if the file is empty: `school file is empty`
+* if the file is not empty: `school file is not empty`
+* if the file is a regular file: `school is a regular file`
+* if the file is not a regular file: (nothing)

 [10-fizzbuzz](https://github.com/jubriltayo/alx-system_engineering-devops/blob/main/0x04-loops_conditions_and_parsing/10-fizzbuzz) -  A Bash script that displays numbers from 1 to 100.

 * Displays `FizzBuzz` when the number is a multiple of 3 and 5
 * Displays `Fizz` when the number is multiple of 3
 * Displays `Buzz` when the number is a multiple of 5
 * Otherwise, displays the number
 * In a list format

 # Advanced Tasks